How to Setup Windows Event Forwarding for Alerting

 • Destination log should be: Forwarded Events

-• Choose Collector initiated and click on Select Computers…
+• Choose Source computer initiated and click on Select Computer Groups…

 • Click on the Select Events…